 Confession time, I’m on a bit of a crusade when it comes to Easter.

 It seems consumerism has gone a little crazy.
-Hot cross buns for sale in January, Chocolate Easter eggs, Spring chickens made in China and assorted mass produced “Easter” gifts everywhere I turn.
+Hot cross buns for sale in January, chocolate Easter eggs literally everywhere, spring chickens made in China and assorted mass produced “Easter” gifts everywhere I turn.
 (I’m not even going to tell you about the tantrums I’ve had to manage at the supermarket!)

 My question to you: Where did this gift-giving rabbit come from?